April 12, 2024

 Broadcom’s decision has sent shockwaves through the global marketplace, particularly among smaller providers.
 The move has raised concerns about the future accessibility and support for VMware’s offerings, prompting many to reconsider their infrastructure dependencies.

-The new program, in-which smaller providers like us were to be invited to, was not even announced until 16 March, 2024.
+The new program, which smaller providers like us were to be invited to, was not even announced until 16 March 2024.
 Just two weeks out from our contracts being cancelled.

-Thankfully, we had already made the decision at the start of the year, due to the lack of transparency from Broadcom, that we would be changing our hypervisor technology to Microsoft’s Hyper-V.
+Thankfully, we had already decided at the start of the year, due to the lack of transparency from Broadcom, that we would be changing our hypervisor technology to Microsoft’s Hyper-V.

 Enter Hyper-V